 Welcome to Weekend Wellness!
-Each Friday I share tips, ideas or knowledge on four of my favorite F-words – finance, fitness, food & fun – offer a new recipe – today’s is Chicken, Tomatoes, Basil & Arugula – and feature some great posts from around the web.
+Each Friday I share tips, ideas or knowledge on four of my favorite F-words – finance, fitness, food & fun – offer a new recipe – today we talk squats, exploring and we’re sharing a Chicken, Tomatoes, Basil & Arugula recipe.

-Fitness – An exercise that’s good for nearly everyone – and yes that probably includes you – which also happens to be my favorite exercise is body weight squats.
+An exercise that’s good for nearly everyone – and yes that probably includes you – which also happens to be my favorite exercise is body weight squats.
 They are a functional exercise that can be performed anywhere at anytime.
 They build strength in your legs and glutes, as well as your core, and will help you increase and maintain mobility and balance.
-Which, in turn, can help make everyday activities easier and safer.
+Which, in turn, can contribute to making everyday activities easier and safer.

 To perform body weight squats follow these tips: